 Bytes Description 1:0 Number of Identifiers: This field contains the number of controller entries in the list.
 There may be up to 2047 identifiers in the list.
 A value of 0 indicates there are no controllers in the list.
-3:2 Identifier 0: This field contains the NVM subsystem unique controller identifier for the first controller in the list or 0h if the list is empty (i.e. there are no controllers in the list).
-5:4 Identifier 1: This field contains the NVM subsystem unique controller identifier for the second controller in the list or 0h if the list contains fewer than two entries.
-(N2+3): Identifier N: This field contains the NVM subsystem unique controller identifier for the (N2+2) N+1 controller in the list or 0h if the list contains fewer than N+1 entries.
+3:2 Identifier 0: This field contains the NVM subsystem unique controller identifier for the first controller in the list, if present.
+5:4 Identifier 1: This field contains the NVM subsystem unique controller identifier for the second controller in the list, if present.
+(N2+3): Identifier N: This field contains the NVM subsystem unique controller identifier for the (N2+2) N+1 controller in the list, if present.